Marjorie Barrick Museum of Art: History

 In 1989 the museum was renamed in honor of Marjorie Barrick, a longstanding benefactor of the university.
 In 1980 Barrick, a prominent philanthropist married to a Las Vegas real estate developer, had gifted UNLV with an endowment of some $1.2 million from her late husband's estate, to fund an ongoing series of public lectures at the university.
 Speakers at the Barrick Lecture Series have included international figures and heads of state, such as Jimmy Carter, Gerald Ford, Mikhail Gorbachev and F. W. de Klerk.

 In 2011, the Barrick closed its doors to undergo a change of hands with departments.
 The museum ceased to be affiliated with the Harry Reid Center and Department of Archaeology and became a part of the College of Fine Arts at UNLV.
 It reopened in 2012 as a contemporary art museum after undergoing drastic renovations, from its Collections Room to the Exhibition Hall, which changed how the public was able to interact with the space from piece to piece.

 After the Las Vegas Art Museum (or LVAM) closed its doors in 2009, their collection was left without a home.
 In 2012 the LVAM collection moved to the newly renovated Barrick Museum, as part of a partnership between LVAM and UNLV.

 In 2017, the Marjorie Barrick Museum of Art celebrated its 50th anniversary.
-Under the direction of curator and artist, Alisha Kerlin, the Barrick continued to evolve into a notable locus of contemporary art in Southern Nevada.
-The museum was "rebranded" with "'of Art'" being added to its name and the institution established itself as an inclusive space with significant focus on “interdisciplinary programming,” "experimentation," and "community engagement" that reflects the social diversity of both UNLV and the broader Las Vegas community.
-The Barrick defined these aims in their Mission Statement, asserting:
+Under the direction of curator and artist, Alisha Kerlin, the museum was "rebranded" with "'of Art'" being added to its name.

 Since 2017, the Barrick has partnered with Clark County School District to increase access to K-12 students, with the Barrick often acting as their introductory experience to a museum.
 In 2020, the Barrick announced its partnership with the Las Vegas Womxn of Color Arts Festival, a Southern Nevada collective that aims to increase opportunities and visibility for “local womxn [sic] artists who are Black, Indigenous, and People of Color.”

 Currently, the Marjorie Barrick Museum of Art is Las Vegas' only art museum.